 A well crafted chocolate cake can persuade even the staunchest anti-dessert person to indulge in a bite... or three.
 The best chocolate cake recipes yield a meltingly tender crumb and flavor that balances the bitter undertone of real cocoa with added sweetener.
 Thick chocolate icing crowns the umber-colored cake with creaminess that lingers on the tongue and earthy cocoa that underlines the point that this is an all-chocolate situation.

 Our version of a flourless chocolate cake—in our opinion, the best chocolate cake recipe—is a vegan one.
 This vegan chocolate cake doesn't use butter, eggs, flour or other grains, oil, sugar, or artificial sweeteners.
-We achieved the tender cake by using our vegan mayo—an egg-free mayo that uses potato protein for emulsification (a fancy way of saying mixing ingredients together that don't combine easily) and a vegan-friendly egg substitute.
+We achieved the tender cake by using our vegan mayo—a mayo without eggs that uses potato protein for emulsification (a fancy way of saying mixing ingredients together that don't combine easily) and a vegan-friendly egg substitute.
 Call it an "old-timey" or even a "Great Depression" cake recipe, as this recipe is a riff on Martine Partridge's grandmother's chocolate mayo cake recipe, which appeared in The Primal Kitchen Cookbook.

 Flourless Vegan Chocolate Cake